QROPS Sweden. British Expats Can Avoid Tax on Their Private Pensions

 Today, Sweden is a constitutional monarchy with a parliamentary democracy of government and a highly developed economy, having long been one of the most affluent countries in the world.
 An industrial and technological leader in several fields, Sweden had the fastest economic growth, the highest levels of innovation and the most competitive economy in the European Union in 2010.

 About 15% of Sweden lies north of the Arctic Circle.
 Southern Sweden is predominantly agricultural, with increasing forest coverage northward.
 Around 65% of Sweden’s total land area is covered with forests.
 Most of Sweden has a temperate climate, despite its northern latitude, with four distinct seasons and mild temperatures throughout the year.

 Why Not Leave My Pension in the UK?

 The UK and Sweden have a Double Taxation Agreement which came into force in 1983.
 Depending on where your houses are and your economic interest, you may get away with being taxed in the UK which is lower than Swedish income taxes.
 However, you would still get taxed on death in the UK after 75 years of age.
 The average life span of a male is 84.

-A transfer to a QROPS would avoid any death taxes and can also help to lower the income tax bill.
+A transfer to a QROPS would avoid any death taxes and would also allow you the freedom to invest wherever you like.